korewireless/Prog-Wireless-Raspberry-Pi-Demos/CONTRIBUTING.md

 ## Licenses

-`HT16K33` and `HT16K33Segment` classes © 2021, Tony Smith (@smittytone), used with permission.
+`HT16K33` and `HT16K33Segment` classes © 2023, Tony Smith (@smittytone), used with permission.
 Licensed under the terms of the MIT license.

-All other code © 2022, Twilio.
+All other code © 2022-23, KORE Wireless.
 Licensed under the terms of the MIT license.